 trees and that one was Majestic.”

 We were also new to estimating size.
 It may have looked modest while outside among other trees, but once we finally got it indoors we realized either our house was incredibly short, or the tree was impossibly tall.
-Too late, we discovered Majestic was a nine-foot monster as it left a huge mark across the stucco finish when we pulled it upright on the short end of the cathedral ceiling to the high end.
+Too late, we discovered Majestic was a 9-foot monster as it left a huge mark across the stucco finish when we pulled it upright on the short end of the cathedral ceiling to the high end.

 After it was anchored in, it thawed and relaxed, growing wider and wider.
 It just barely fit in its designated area near the doorway.
 That was the season we had problems maneuvering each time we went in and out of the house.
 A ladder was necessary to add the angel, and the mark on the ceiling was a constant reminder of that Christmas adventure for more than two decades.